luiscarlos63/Zero_Risc/README.md

 ### Decoder
-The decoder submodule is responssible for
+The decoder submodule is responsible for

 ![Zero_Risc_decoder](pics/Zero_Risc_decoder.png)